Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: Results

 \subsection{LLM Size Sensitivity}

-We evaluate our enhanced framework on a smaller model - GPT-5-mini.
+We evaluate our enhanced framework on a smaller/cheaper model - GPT-5-mini.
 Fig. \ref{fig:coverage_curves_mini} shows the coverage achieved across all designs.
-On small designs, GPT-5-mini achieves 99.6\% coverage on average, requiring ${\sim}$1.7$\times$ more tokens and more iterations than GPT-5.2, but reliably closes coverage on most runs.
-On large designs, however, the coverage degrades monotonically with complexity. \textit{SD-card}: $-$2.9pp. \textit{trng}: $-$5.4pp. \textit{ethmac}: $-$11.3pp, \textit{AXI crossbar}: $-$14.9pp and \textit{CAN}: $-$29.9pp.
+On easy designs, GPT-5-mini achieves 99.6\% coverage on average, requiring ${\sim}$1.7$\times$ more tokens than GPT-5.2.
+On hard designs, however, the coverage generally degrades with complexity. \textit{SD-card}: $-$2.9pp. \textit{trng}: $-$5.4pp. \textit{ethmac}: $-$11.3pp, \textit{AXI crossbar}: $-$14.9pp and \textit{CAN}: $-$29.9pp.
 To understand further, we plot the token allocation breakdown.
-Fig \ref{fig:token_alloc} shows that GPT-5.2 allocates 28.1\% of large-design tokens to Stimulus Generation reasoning, whereas Fig \ref{fig:token_alloc_mini} shows GPT-5-mini allocates only 7.9\% (3.5$\times$ less).
+Fig \ref{fig:token_alloc} shows that GPT-5.2 allocates 28.1\% of hard-design tokens to Stimulus Generation reasoning, whereas Fig \ref{fig:token_alloc_mini} shows GPT-5-mini allocates only 7.9\% (3.5$\times$ less).
 Conversely, GPT-5-mini's code output is 15.3\% vs.\ GPT-5.2's 17.3\%, implying that mini writes the same proportion of code with less reasoning, producing lower-quality stimulus that fails to close R1/R2 holes.